EnterpriseDB/tpa/docs/index.md

 the configuration file is the usual way to [make any configuration changes to your cluster](configure-cluster.md), both before and after it's created.

+At this stage, you must select an architecture and a platform for the cluster.
+An **architecture** is a recommended layout of servers and software to set up Postgres for a specific purpose.
+Examples include "M1" (Postgres with a primary and streaming replicas) and "BDR-Always-ON" (Postgres with BDR in an HA configuration).
+A **platform** is a means to host the servers to deploy any architecture, e.g., AWS, Docker, or bare-metal servers.

 ### Provisioning